 Scarborough Health Network (SHN) is transforming care for our community by looking at how best to deliver our services to provide the highest quality, specialized care — and we are excited to be moving forward with the creation of a new Stroke Centre of Excellence at our Birchmount hospital.
 For the first time, patients and families will have access to seamless stroke care service here in our Scarborough community.

 The Stroke Centre of Excellence is located on the 4th floor at SHN's Birchmount hospital

 INTEGRATED STROKE UNIT

 The Stroke Centre is built around a new Integrated Stroke Unit.
 This is best practice for treating stroke patients who have been hospitalized.
 Patients get specialized medical care and can be transitioned into rehabilitation all within the same space, without having to move from unit to unit.
 This means faster service, less time spent in the hospital, and better recovery and quality of life when patients return home.

 22 beds for specialized, acute stroke care and rehabilitation services

 A gym for occupational and physical therapy

-An enhanced lounge to help patients in become more mobile and get back to daily activities, such as dining and recreation
+An enhanced lounge to help patients to become more mobile and get back to daily activities, such as dining and recreation

 STROKE PREVENTION CLINIC